-As Officials Assess Damage, Macron Aims For 5-Year Renovation Of Notre Dame
+Paris Holds Vigil To Mourn Notre Dame Fire Damage, Macron Vows Swift Reconstruction

 Hundreds of millions of dollars have already been pledged by some of France's wealthiest names, including the Bettencourt Meyers family, Bernard Arnault and François Pinault.

-European Council President Donald Tusk called on all 28 members of the EU to join in on the effort.
+European Council President Donald Tusk called on all 28 members of the European Union to join in on the effort.

 President Trump offered condolences to France, reaffirming the alliance between the two countries.